-If there’s a place to start when it comes to CBD for dogs, it’s to do your research.
+If there’s a place to start with CBD for dogs, it’s doing your research.
 “Just like with any supplement, there is no government oversight and people need to do their due diligence,” Richter said.
 It’s important to make sure you’re buying CBD oil from a reputable company producing high-quality medicine, he adds.

 Mahaney added that it’s vital that you consult with your veterinarian first before giving your pet any kind of alternative supplement.
 As some conventional vets may not be experienced with alternative medicine, you can find a list of holistic veterinarians in your area at www.ahvma.org.